fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

 Overview
 --------
 This module allows Drupal to replace textarea fields with CKEditor.
+CKEditor is an online rich text editor that can be embedded inside web pages.
-CKEditor, a WYSIWYG HTML rich text editor, brings many of the powerful features of well-known desktop word processors like Microsoft Word to the Web.
-CKEditor is a lightweight solution that does not require any kind of installation on the client computer.
+It is a WYSIWYG (What You See Is What You Get) editor which means that the text edited in it looks as similar as possible to the results end users will see after the document gets published.
+It brings to the Web popular editing features found in desktop word processors such as Microsoft Word and OpenOffice.org Writer.
+CKEditor is truly lightweight and does not require any kind of installation on the client computer.

 Required Components
 -------------------
 To use CKEditor in Drupal, you will need to download CKEditor from the official download site: http://ckeditor.com/download

-More Information and Licence
+More Information and License
 ----------------------------
 CKEditor - The text editor for the Internet
 Copyright (c) 2003-2011, CKSource - Frederico Knabben.
 All rights reserved.